emipa606/Gimmicks/README.md

 # Content

 Around 18 items and a workbench, which includes recipes by supported mods.
-All tools are automatically categorized by patch and findable under *Weapons &gt; Tools* in the storage.
+All tools are automatically categorized by patch and findable under *Weapons  Tools* in the storage.
 Your technological stage matters (Skill too).

  - Crafting Table with all crossover mod recipes
  - Traders only: Interstellar Encyclopedia, How To, Coupon Book, Flowers
  - Forged #1: Screwdriver, Sickle, Scissors, Whistle
- - Forged #2: Chef&apos;s Knife, Skinning Knife, Saw, Spade
+ - Forged #2: Chef's Knife, Skinning Knife, Saw, Spade
  - Tailored: Pillow
  - Crafted: Lash, Fan (early)
  - Mechanics: Power Drill, Skill Saw